hubeadmin/hublue/README.md

 ## Kudos

-Big thanks to @juanje for the sharing his setup.
+Big thanks to [@Juanje](https://github.com/juanje) for the sharing his setup.
 All of this was thanks to his guidance.